xaviermerino/ECE1552/CRC-3/README.md

 ![eight](https://github.com/xaviermerino/ECE1552/blob/master/CRC-3/crc-step-8.png?raw=true)

-The dividend is now zero.
+The result is zero.
 We must stop.
 The CRC-3 check value is stored in the added bits.
-In this case, our result is binary `100`.
+In this case, our check value is binary `100`.

 ![ninth](https://github.com/xaviermerino/ECE1552/blob/master/CRC-3/crc-step-9.png?raw=true)